danielhopler/react-counter/README.md

 # react-counter

-* A simple tutorial to cut your teeth on React.js components, state and props.
+* A simple tutorial from the [Bloc Web Developer Program](www.bloc.io) to cut your teeth on React.js components, state and props.
 * React documentation - https://reactjs.org/

 ## Configuration